mui/mui-x/docs/data/date-pickers/fields/fields.md

 {{"demo": "ClearableBehavior.js"}}

-You can also customize the icon you want to be displayed inside the clear `IconButton`
+You can also customize the icon you want to be displayed inside the clear `IconButton`.

 {{"demo": "CustomizeClearIcon.js"}}